sysflow-telemetry/upolicycraft/README.md

 An Intrusion Detection System (IDS) for micro-services.

+Evaluation:

+All Docker Images for the Evaluation are contained in:

+    experiments/echo
+    experiments/nginx

 IDS Workflow:

 The uids-util docker image handles disassembling and inspecting docker images, the following